-Committees: At the beginning of the 2014 legislative session, Senator O'Mara was reappointed chairman of the Senate Standing Committee on Elections.
-In addition to his chairmanship, the senator also serves as a member on the following 10 Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
-He has also been named as one of five state senators serving on the joint, bipartisan Legislative Commission on the Development of Rural Resources, and as a member of the Senate Task Force on Heroin and Opioid Addiction.
+Committees: Senator O'Mara currently serves as Chair of the Senate Standing Committee on Environmental Conservation and Vice-Chair of the Senate Transportation Committee.
+In addition to his chairmanships, the senator also serves as a member on the following Senate committees: Agriculture; Banks; Codes; Energy & Telecommunications; Finance; Insurance; Investigations and Government Operations; and Judiciary.
+He also serves as a member of the following Senate Task Forces: Heroin and Opioid Addiction; and Lyme and Tick-borne Diseases; Workforce Development.